dglo/trigger-testbed/README.md

 The `compare-existing.py` script finds all the output files from previous runs (`$HOME/prj/simplehits/rc*.dat`), then reruns the trigger with the settings encoded in the `rc` file name and compares the old and new results.

+## Miscellaneous notes

+* This testbed was originally written while refactoring the trigger code to run each algorithm in a separate thread.
+To ensure they were identical, the old and new implementations were run in parallel, with the older implementation moved to the `icecube.daq.oldtrigger` package.

+  The ability to save the generated requests to specially named files and compare runs against previously saved data data was added later.
+The "save to file" method uses fewer CPU resources and less hackery so it's a better approach in general, but I've left the `oldtrigger` alternative in case it's useful in the future.